Brad Mills (baseball manager)

-James Bradley Mills (born January 19, 1957) is a former manager of the Houston Astros and a former Major League Baseball (MLB) player.
-He is the father of retired professional baseball player Beau Mills.
+James Bradley Mills (born January 19, 1957) was an American professional baseball player, coach, manager.
+He played in Major League Baseball (MLB) as an infielder for the Montreal Expos from 1980 to 1983.
+He managed the Houston Astros from 2010 to 2012, and served as a coach in MLB for the Expos, Philadelphia Phillies, Boston Red Sox, Cleveland Indians, and Cincinnati Reds.

 Early life

-Mills was educated at Exeter Union High School in California, College of the Sequoias, and the University of Arizona, where he was drafted in the 17th round by the Montreal Expos.
+Mills was educated at Exeter Union High School in Exeter, California, College of the Sequoias, and the University of Arizona, where he played college baseball for the Arizona Wildcats.
+He was drafted in the 17th round by the Montreal Expos.

 Baseball career

 Playing career

-Mills reached the major leagues in 1980 and went on to post a .256 batting average with one home run and 12 RBI in 106 games played for the Expos (1980–83).
+Mills reached the major leagues in 1980 and had a .256 batting average with one home run and 12 runs batted in in 106 games played for the Expos (1980–83).
 He divided his time between Triple-A and the majors in each of those seasons, and sustained a right knee injury that ended his playing career at the age of 29.
-A full-time left-handed hitter and primarily a third baseman, he also saw time at first base and second.
-Mills became a part of major league trivia, when in 1983 he was Nolan Ryan's 3,509th career strikeout victim, lifting Ryan past Walter Johnson as the all-time strikeout leader.
+A full-time left-handed hitter and primarily a third baseman, he also saw time at first base and second base.
+In 1983, Mills was Nolan Ryan's 3,509th career strikeout victim, lifting Ryan past Walter Johnson as the all-time strikeout leader.